gasseklopper/markus-morley-portfolio/README.md

 - `public`: Any static assets, like images, can be placed in the public directory.
 Please see the [Vite public directory](https://vitejs.dev/guide/assets.html#the-public-directory) for more info.

+## Routes

+This starter includes a few basic routes:

+- `/` - Home page
+- `/about` - About section
+- `/portfolio` - Portfolio listing

+A sitemap is generated at `/sitemap.xml` using Qwik City.

 ## Add Integrations and deployment

 Use the `npm run qwik add` command to add additional integrations.
 Some examples of integrations includes: Cloudflare, Netlify or Express Server, and the [Static Site Generator (SSG)](https://qwik.dev/qwikcity/guides/static-site-generation/).